We’ve all been there, asking the same question over and over. Can just one other word make so much difference?

 - Self-service: granting users the ability to access the private cloud without IT complexities.

-You better be aware that your own IT department will be the one held accountable for any failures, and will be met-with many complexities.
+You better know that your own IT department will be held accountable for any failures and met with many complexities.
 So, you should invest smartly into the management, staff, and other maintenance expenses.